smalewski/gsd/README.md

 Only the first example is active, the second one is commented out.

-Uncomment the second example
+To try the second example remove the comment at the start of line 8 and run the interpreter again.
 ```
 -- This should evaluate to 3
 (Foo {x = 2} ).x + 1

 -- This should fail with a transitivity error between Int and ?D
-(Foo {x = 2}).x : ?D
+(Foo {x = 2}).x : ?D -- Uncomment this line
 ```
-and reevaluate the file.
-The interpreter will throw a transitivity error.
-There are no traces for errors.
+As expected, the interpreter throws a transitivity error, because `Int` is not a datatype.
+In its current form the GSD interpreter do not print traces for failed executions.
 ```
 $ gsd eval -w examples/evaluation.gsd